khaledh/bitflow/05_display_character.md

-# Display a single character on screen
+# Display a Single Character

 Checking the CPU state using QEMU's monitor is useful, but it's going to be tedious if we have to do it every time we need to check a particular state.
 It would be much better if we can output what we want on the screen to let the code tell us what it is doing.